 This question discusses whether or not a woman may ask a question in a Bible class without violating the Scriptures.

 In response to a recent article in which we argued that instrumental music in Christian worship is without divine authority, a critic replied by suggesting that we practice many things in Christianity that are bereft of authority.
 One example he cited was the use of Bible translations.
 In this week’s Penpoints, we refute this baseless quibble.

 Does morality thrive in the absence of religion?
 While some allege that it will, studies do not support that conclusion.

 What is the “baptism of fire” mentioned in Matthew 3:11?

 A frequently asked question is: “Where did the different races of mankind come from?”
 For many years evolutionists contended that racial differences were the result of different lines of evolutionary development.
 This theory has been thoroughly disproven.
 The Bible presents an entirely different viewpoint.

-Bible students are indebted to Robert Dick Wilson for the masterful work he did in helping to confirm the credibility of the Old Testament.
+We are grateful for Robert Dick Wilson’s masterful work confirming the credibility of the Old Testament.